RCIA begins in the Fall

 The period of mystagogia is a time for reflecting back on the meaning of the Easter Vigil and the sacraments that have been experienced.
 Faith formation continues in a less formal way until the feast of Pentecost, when the process concludes for those who have been initiated.

-If you or someone you know is interested in becoming a Catholic, please see the table in the Gathering Area for information about initiation into the Catholic Church or download the invitation form here.
+If you or someone you know is interested in becoming a Catholic, please see the table in the Gathering Area for information about initiation into the Catholic Church.
 Interested persons who are already baptized may not need to participate in the full RCIA process.
 See Fr.
 Dragga or Terry Battaglia for more information.

 No RCIA calendar 2017-2018